onqlavelabs/vmo-go-devops-challenge/README-PROGRAMMING.md

 ## Done ?

 Great job!
-When you're all finished, open a PR and we'll review it together 🙌
+When you're all finished, **make sure it is already communicated with your platform engineer and it is deployed to environment as per specification**, open a PR and we'll review it together 🙌

 ## Thanks